Sigmmma/c20/src/content/general/source-data/fbx/readme.md

 ![](skeleton.jpg "A proper Blender Armature for FBX conversion.")

+## Starting and ending frames
+The FBX converter will also let you set the starting and ending frame for the file you are converting.
+These are optional args and do not need to be defined.

 # ASS

 This section will cover how to prepare an FBX file for ASS conversion in tool.

 ## Instance support
 You only have two requirements for instance geometry to work properly.
 You must link the object data and the object name should start with a `%` symbol.
+Refer to documentation for your 3D software on how to link object data.

 # Blender FBX export options
 If you're exporting an FBX from Blender then there are a few options you should set before exporting to ensure you're getting what you're expecting.
 The options to set are as follows: